Where to Get a Christmas Tree in Rhode Island at Farms and Farmstands

 Details: 1650 Broad Rock Rd., Wakefield, 401-792-1340, thefarmersdaughterri.com

 At Big John Leyden’s Tree Farm, choose between ten different varieties of trees, such as Balsam Fir, White Pine and Leyland Cypress.
 Either cut your own tree the day you arrive, or tag one for later.
-Use this $5 coupon for your chosen tree.
+Fill out the online form to earn a $5 coupon towards your chosen tree.
+The Farm also offers up a number of useful tree care tips on its website here

 Details: 179 Plain Meeting House Rd., West Greenwich, 401-397-4360, facebook.com/leydenschristmastreefarm

 Stroll through Pachet Brook Tree Farm’s ninety acres of land to find the fir, pine or spruce tree of your dreams.
-Tag or choose and cut a tree up to twenty-five feet tall, and have it wrapped before purchasing a Gunnard Tree Stand.
+Tag or choose and cut a tree up to twenty-five feet tall, and have it wrapped before purchasing a Gunnard Tree Stand (available in four sizes).
 Also look for wreaths and laurel roping to complete the Christmas décor.
 Stop by the gift shop for crafts, candles and more.
+Note: The farm takes checks and cash only.

 Details: 4484 Main Rd., Tiverton, 401-624-4872, pachetbrook.com